hermangroup/docs/wallets/android/getting-started.rst

 .. image:: img/android-setup4.png
     :width: 160 px

-*Viewing the recovery phrase for a new wallet in Dash Wallet for Android*
+*Viewing the recovery phrase for a new wallet in Historia Wallet for Android*

 Restoring from backup
 ---------------------

-If you already have an existing Dash Wallet for Android, you can restore it at this point by tapping the menu button in the top left corner and selecting **Safety** > **Restore from recovery phrase**.
+If you already have an existing Historia Wallet for Android, you can restore it at this point by tapping the menu button in the top left corner and selecting **Safety** > **Restore from recovery phrase**.
 Carefully enter your recovery phrase and tap **Restore**.
 Your wallet may restart, and